openvinotoolkit/openvino/docs/notebooks/222-vision-image-colorization-with-output.rst

 Select inference device
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-select device from dropdown list for running inference using OpenVINO
+Select device from dropdown list for running inference using OpenVINO

 .. code:: ipython3